olincollege/C-Doku/README.md

 * CMakeLists.txt
 * README.md

+This code only relies on C standard libraries, which means that you won't need to worry about importing any additional libraries.

 ## Instructions
-First, make sure you are using a Unix environment in order to run the instructions below.
+To get started, please ensure that you are using a Unix environment to follow the instructions below.

-After downloading the files within the repository, make sure you are in the C-Doku directory.
-Then, run these commands in the terminal to create a build directory and compile the program:
+Once you have downloaded the files from the repository, navigate to the C-Doku directory.
+From there, you can create a build directory and compile the program by running the following commands in your terminal:

 ```
 $ mkdir build
 $ cd build
+$ cmake ..
 $ make clean
 $ make
 ```